dhruvkumar2077/Task-5/README.md

 # Task 5 – Exploratory Data Analysis (EDA) on Titanic Dataset

 ## 📌 Objective
-The goal of this project is to perform **exploratory data analysis (EDA)** on the Titanic dataset to extract meaningful insights.
+The goal of this project is to perform **exploratory data analysis (EDA)** on the Titanic dataset to identify patterns and factors that influenced passenger survival.
+The analysis combines **data cleaning, visualization, and statistical techniques** to generate meaningful insights.
-The focus is on identifying patterns in survival rates based on factors like gender, class, age, and fare.

 ---

 ## 🛠 Tools Used
-- **Python** – Data analysis
+- **Python** – Programming language for analysis
-- **Pandas** – Data cleaning & manipulation
+- **Pandas** – Data cleaning and manipulation
-- **Matplotlib** – Basic plotting
-- **Seaborn** – Statistical visualizations
+- **Matplotlib** & **Seaborn** – Visualization libraries
 - **Google Colab** – Cloud-based notebook environment

 ---

 ## 📂 Files
-- **Titanic_EDA.ipynb** – Jupyter Notebook with complete analysis including data cleaning, visualization, and insights.
+- **Titanic_EDA.ipynb** – Jupyter Notebook with:
+  - Data preparation and handling missing values
+  - Visualizations of survival by gender, class, age, and fare
+  - Summary of key insights

 ---

 ## 📊 Key Insights
-- Women had a higher survival rate than men
+- **Women had a higher survival rate than men**
-- First-class passengers survived more compared to other classes
+- **First-class passengers survived more often** than those in lower classes
-- Higher ticket fares were linked with better survival chances
+- **Higher ticket prices correlated with higher survival chances**
-- Younger passengers were more common in third class
-- Family size and embarkation port also influenced survival
+- **Children and younger passengers** had better survival outcomes than adults

 ---